 When I was working toward an art major in college, I had to sit through a lot of critique sessions.
-Some were helpful, and some were just painful.
-I learned that participating in the fine art world requires a fair amount of story telling.
+Some were helpful and many were just painful.
+I learned that participating in the fine art world requires a fair amount of storytelling.
 You are expected to tell people why your art is meaningful, which can be a huge struggle!
 As creators, we are too close to our work, and when we are just entering the creative world, we often have no idea how to speak the art language.

 In order to figure out and define the meaning of your art, you need to ask yourself a lot of questions.
 The more questions you ask yourself, the clearer the meaning will become.

-So, grab a piece of art you’ve finished and something to take notes, and then start writing down your answers to all the questions I’m going to ask below.
+Grab a piece of art you’ve finished and something to take notes on, and start writing down your answers to all the questions I’m going to ask below.
 You might find the meaning of your work after a few questions.
-You might need to mull them over for awhile.
+You might need to mull them over for a while.
 It can take some time.
 Be patient.
-I often don’t know the meaning of my own art until I’ve finished it and can stare at it for awhile.
+I often don’t know the meaning of my own art until I’ve finished it and can stare at it from across the room.

 Also, I should say that it’s okay to get wildly creative while answering these questions.
 In fact, I encourage it.
 Don’t be afraid to lean into your inner brooding art student and explore your emotional depths.
 Vulnerability is your friend here.
 If your first thought to any question below is “I don’t know, I just like it,” you need to dig deeper.
 There is more hiding beneath the surface.

 I mean it when I say write these answers down!
 Get a pen and paper and fill pages with your internal ramblings.

 Questions to help define the meaning of your art:

 - Why did you choose your preferred medium?

 - Why these colors?
 Why monochromatic?
 Why muted?
 Why pastel?
 Why saturated?